vecnavium-pm-pl/VecnaLeaderboards/README.md

 - [X] Levels Player Statistics

 - [ ] Being able to configure Player Statistics format.

+- [ ] Broken blocks with level system

 And possibly few more that isn't listed